Is it a Bird? Is it a Plane? No, It’s SuperHands! Fun Hand Strengthening Activities for Kids!

-Fun Hand-Strengthening Activities for Kids!
+Hand-Strengthening Activities

-Sponges and Spray Bottles:
+Sponges and Spray Bottles

 Squeezing water out of a sponge or squeezing the handle of a spray bottle is an effective way to strengthen hands.
 Put sponges and water bottles in the tub for bathtime fun.
 Have your child help with simple chores like spraying and wiping down tables, chairs, or counters with water or a mild soap mixture.

-Legos or Snap Together Building Blocks:
+Legos or Snap Together Building Blocks

 Snapping building blocks require kids to use their pincer grasp to manipulate the blocks, increasing both strength and fine motor coordination.
 In addition, as kids build, they integrate their visual and motor skills together.
 There are endless projects that can be made.
 For ideas on how to build with Legos, check out this link from Frugal Fun for Boys and Girls.
 It gives a ton of ideas from making spinning tops, building animals, to creating marble runs that can spur on your child’s creativity and out-of-the-box thinking.
+Be sure to supervise young children due to the small pieces being a possible choking hazard.

-Bubble Wrap:
+Bubble Wrap

 Many kids really enjoy popping the individual bubbles on a sheet of bubble wrap.
 Be sure that your child pinches using the pads of their finger and thumb (not the side of the thumb) to strengthen their pinch.